dryror/backend-socket/README.md

 &nbsp;

-Deploy a zero config Socket backend in seconds using [Serverless Components](https://github.com/serverless/components) with just a few lines of code.
+Deploy a zero configuration Socket backend in seconds using [Serverless Components](https://github.com/serverless/components) with just a few lines of code.

 &nbsp;